vishal-ramani/UBI-helm-module-example/documentation/README.md

 ![](images/develop-own-module-03.png)

 * **payload** folder which contains the current helm deployment for the **apps** which will be deployed.
-The following image show the deployment created by `apps` in our case the helm-ubi
+The following image show the deployment created by `apps` in our case the ubi-helm.

 The following image shows the newly created GitHub `iascable-gitops-ubi` repository.